MyatThuKo/MyatThuKo/README.md

 <!-- End of Social Links -->

 ### About Me 🙋‍♂️
-- 💼 Mobile Engineering Intern - iOS at M1 Finance
+- 💼 Mobile Engineering Intern - iOS at M1 Finance (Summer 2022, Fall 2022)
 - 👨‍💻 Hanko Academy & CodePath Alumni
 - 🎒 City College of New York, Class of 2023
 - 🎒 Borough of Manhattan Community College, Class of 2019